Managers - Jürgen Klopp

 2017/18 was the season when Klopp clearly made people sit up and take notice that Liverpool were back on the big stage.
 Had Sadio Mane not been harshly sent off when the Reds were 1-0 down against Manchester City at the Etihad Stadium (a game they would go on to lose 5-0), the Premier League season may well have panned out differently.
 They eventually finished fourth, securing Champions League qualification on the last day as City ran away with the title and a record-breaking points tally.
 However, in Europe's premier competition itself, Klopp led the Reds on a glorious run to the final.
 They hit seven past both Maribor and Spartak Moscow in the group stage, then thrashed Porto 5-0 in Portugal in the first leg of the round of 16.
 The quarter-final saw Liverpool draw against Manchester City, who were brushed aside 3-0 at Anfield in the first leg.
 In the second leg, Reds trailed 1-0 at half-time but came from behind to win 2-1 and set up a semi-final tie with Roma.
 The Reds cruised to a 5-0 lead at Anfield before being pegged back by two late goals.
 In Rome, they lost 4-2, but the fourth goal came in injury time so progress to the final never looked in doubt.
 Sadly in Kiev the Reds were defeated 3-1 by Real Madrid, two of the goals down to horrendous goalkeeping errors by Loris Karius.

 Klopp had demonstrated in 2017/18 his ability to seek out good players and nurture them into great ones.
 The signing of left-back Andy Robertson from Hull for just £8 million was a classic example of his shrewdness.
-Robertson was rarely used in the first three months of the season, but behind the scenes at Melwood he was being taught Klopp's way of playing.
+Robertson was rarely used in the first three months of the season, but at Melwood he was being taught Klopp's way of playing.
 When his opportunity came due to Alberto Moreno's injury, Robbo took it and by the end of the season was one of the best attacking full-backs in Europe and had been handed the Scotland captaincy.
 Another trait Klopp has in the transfer market is not to panic buy.
 When it was clear in the summer of 2017 that Southampton would not sell defender Virgil Van Dijk, he stuck with what he had until the next transfer window, when a world record fee of £75 million for a defender was paid to bring his first-choice target to the club.
 Van Dijk has more than repaid that sum since, coming second behind Lionel Messi in the Ballon D'Or awards in 2019.

 Statistics